RobTrew/tree-tools/FoldingText scripts/MMD Tables/2013-01-22-copy-as-nested-mmd-table-script.md

 ---
 layout: default

-title: Copy Outline as Nested MMD Table Script
+title: Applescript: Copies Outline as Nested MMD Table Script
 description: Copies the selected outlines as a nested MMD table which you can paste elsewhere.
 ---